 When searching for wood flooring, you’ll find that a wood’s “Janka score,” or rating, is a term that gets thrown around a lot — but what exactly does it mean?
-Floor Coverings International of Northwest San Antonio is here to help!
+Floor Coverings International NW San Antonio is here to help!
 Keep reading to learn about the Janka Hardness Scale and how it can be a guide to finding the perfect wood floor!

 What Is the Janka Hardness Scale?

 A Janka score refers to the relative hardness of a wood and is determined by a test that measures the amount of force required to embed a .44 inch steel ball halfway into a piece of the wood.
 The higher the score, the more force required.
 This is important because the hardness of a wood plays a large role in determining its overall durability against denting and wear.
 The scale has also become an industry standard because it’s one of the best ways to tell how difficult a wood will be to saw and nail.